Location

 Applicants must have a GPA minimum of 2.0

-Open to Sophomores, Juniors, Seniors, and Graduate Students.
+Open to Juniors, Seniors, and Graduate Students of all majors as well as non-JMU students.

-Adventurous spirit, flexibility, good-natured, social justice-oriented, open to build relationships with people of varied ages and backgrounds, ready to marvel at the amazing gifts of Africa.
+Adventurous spirit, flexibility, good-natured, social justice-oriented, open to build relationships with people of varied ages and backgrounds, ready to marvel at the amazing gifts of Kenya.

 Application Process